SuperOfficeDocs/superoffice-docs/docs/api/sentry/entity/visible-for-flag.md

 In this situation, all associates that are listed in the system will be able to view this sale.
 But as before, the right to the data will be determined by the roles that each associate belongs to.

-For example, if an associate belonging to a role that has the right only to view a sale, that associate will not be able to modify any of the data in the sale.
+For example, if an associate belongs to a role that has the right only to view a sale, that associate will not be able to modify any of the data in the sale.